All Products

 Edition

-The edition of the RDS instance.
+The edition of the sandbox instance.
 For more information, see Overview.

 Peer VPC

-The ID of the VPC in which you want to deploy the RDS instance.
+The ID of the virtual private cloud (VPC) in which you want to deploy the sandbox instance.

-If you want to access the RDS instance by using your Elastic Compute Service (ECS) instance, you must set this parameter to the ID of the VPC in which the ECS instance is deployed.
+If you want to access the sandbox instance from an Elastic Compute Service (ECS) instance, you must set this parameter to the ID of the VPC in which the ECS instance is deployed.
 For more information about how to create a VPC, see Create and manage a VPC.

-The ID of the vSwitch in which you want to deploy the RDS instance.
-The RDS instance can be accessed from the CIDR blocks that are specified for the vSwitch.
+The ID of the vSwitch in which you want to deploy the sandbox instance.
+The sandbox instance can be accessed from the CIDR blocks that are specified for the vSwitch.

 Specifications